nexus-rpc/api/SPEC.md

 ### Start Operation

 Start an arbitrary duration operation.
-The response of the operation may be delivered synchronously (inline), or asynchronously, via a provided callback or the [Get Operation Result](#get-operation-result) endpoint.
+The response of the operation may be delivered synchronously (inline), or asynchronously, via a provided callback or the [Fetch Operation Result](#fetch-operation-result) endpoint.

 **Path**: `/{service}/{operation}`